GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # Amazon DynamoDB

+## Global table

+- fully managed
+- maintains data consistency in database tables located in multiple regions
+- all tables are master tables, data changes to tables in any region are synchronized with tables in other regions

+## Read types

+### Eventually consistent (default option)

+- may return stale data

+### Strongly consistent

+- ensures that your application always reads the most recend data

 ## DynamoDB Stream

 captures changes to items in a DynamoDB table and provides a log of these changes.
 When you enable DynamoDB Streams, you can configure it to capture item-level changes, including inserts, updates, and deletes.